VilhenaChen/Simple-Countdown-SSD-1306/README.md

-# Simples Countdown with OLED SSD 1306
+# Simple Countdown with OLED SSD 1306
 Just a simple Countdown using an Arduino and an OLED SSD 1306, a nice and simple example to learn the basics of the OLED Screen

 ## Parts needed: